Trusts & Estates Overview

 Trusts are useful legal tools for estate planning and other types of wealth management.
 However, to properly serve the goals of the settlor — the person who creates a trust — an attorney must draft a thorough and comprehensive trust document.

-At Fox, Shjeflo, Hartley & Babu LLP, our Bay Area trusts and estates attorneys understand the advantages and disadvantages of the various types of trusts.
+Shjeflo, Riley & Cruz LLP, our Bay Area trusts and estates attorneys understand the advantages and disadvantages of the various types of trusts.
 Our lawyers listen to what clients want and create well-drafted trusts that serve those goals.

 Living vs. testamentary; revocable vs. irrevocable